 Those of us with glasses will suddenly need weaker prescriptions.

-we will want to work longer hours, spend more time with our kids, find ample time for both, without a worry of where time goes.
+We will want to work longer hours, spend more time with our kids, somehow now ewe find ample time for both, without a worry of where time goes.
 We will

 eat better, stop swearing, refrain from ejaculation during sex to preserve and increase our stores of prana for the job ahead.
 We will avoid meat.